guitarvydas/guitarvydas.github.io/_posts/2022-04-01-Class-Based Languages vs. Prototype-Based Languages.md

 Theorists tend to treat Design as a secondary issue.

-People like Jef Raskin and Brent Victor point out that Design is important, too.
+People like Jef Raskin and Bret Victor point out that Design is important, too.

 Early lisp, and BASIC, were *dynamic* languages that emphasized Design (this used to be called "Rapid Prototyping").